fishcus/KAP-manual/en/security/column.en.md

 #### Validate Column-level Access Control

 In this example, we take the user `joanna` as an example to validate the column-level access control.
 The validation of column-level access control for a group is the similar.
-User `joanna` is a user who has access to `learn_kylin ` project and has been restricted access to column `LSTG_FORMAT_NAME` from `Kylin_sales`table.
+User `joanna` is a user who has access to `learn_kylin` project and has been restricted access to column `LSTG_FORMAT_NAME` from `kylin_sales` table.

 Login as user `joanna`, go to insight page, and try to query column `LSTG_FORMAT_NAME` to validate whether column-level access control has been effective.